BROCKUGANDA/developer-portfolio/README.md

 ### Updating After Deployment

-Whenever you push changes to your GitHub repo, Vercel will automatically redeploy the app, keeping your portfolio up-to-date.
+Whenever you push changes to your repository, Vercel will automatically redeploy the app, keeping your portfolio up-to-date.

 ## Deploying to Netlify:

 1. **Sign up or log in** to [Netlify](https://www.netlify.com/).
 2. In the **Netlify Dashboard**, click **"New site from Git"**.
-3. Connect your **GitHub** account and select your repo.
+3. Connect your repository account and select your repo.
 4. Configure your environment variables by going to **Site Settings > Build & Deploy > Environment** and adding keys from your `.env` file.
 5. Click **Deploy Site**.
 Netlify will build and deploy your portfolio.